-A compulsive collaborator, Burns has initiated many co-efforts such as being a founding member of W.A.G.E (Working Artists in the Great Economy)—an artists’ advocacy group that developed W.A.G.E certification and fee calculator both launched in 2014.
+A frequent collaborator; Burns was a founding member of W.A.G.E (Working Artists in the Great Economy) in 2008—an artists’ advocacy group that has since developed into a 501c-3 and subsequently launched W.A.G.E certification and fee calculator in 2014.
 Having left previous positions as core-organizer and Board member, Burns remains a life-long advocate and educator for W.A.G.E.
 Burns additionally co-founded and co-edited Randy, an annual trans-feminist arts magazine from 2010-2013, and released a compendium publication in June 2016.
 Working in collaboration with A.L.
-Steiner, the feature-length socio-sexual video portrait, Community Action Center was released in 2010.
-The work has screened at numerous venues internationally including the Tate Modern, The Museum of Modern Art and the Andy Warhol Museum, concurrently with a European and U.S. tour.
+Steiner, Community Action Center (2010)—created a video to re-imagining pornographic cinema for womyn and non-binary bodies—screened at numerous venues internationally including the Tate Modern, London and The Museum of Modern Art.
 A.K.
-Burns also maintains an ongoing collaborative practice with partner Katherine Hubbard, producing performance installations, videos and sculptures exhibited at Recess, Brooklyn Museum, Elizabeth Foundation for the Arts and staging The Poetry Parade…, a series of live literary intervention at The Whitney Museum of American Art, The Metropolitan Museum of Art, and The Museum of Modern Art.
+Burns also maintains an ongoing collaborative practice with partner Katherine Hubbard, producing performance installations, videos and sculptures as well as staging The Poetry Parade…, a series of live literary intervention at The Whitney Museum of American Art, The Metropolitan Museum of Art, and The Museum of Modern Art.

 A.K.
-Burns has taught and lectured at numerous universities and colleges, including most recently, as a full-time lecturer at Hunter College Graduate Department of Art & Art History, and as a mentor in the Graduate Department at Columbia University School of Visual Art.
-Burns is represented by Callicoon Fine Arts and Video Data Bank.
+Burns has taught and lectured at numerous universities and colleges, including most recently, as a full-time lecturer at Hunter College Graduate Department of Art & Art History, and in the Sculpture Department at NYU Steinhardt.
+Burns is represented by Callicoon Fine Arts and Video Data Bank